 The Kardashians/Jenners are considered to be some of the most beautiful women in the world with millions upon millions of followers, and tons of young impressionable girls looking up to them and trying to imitate their looks.
 Kim Kardashian has been heavily criticised for promoting the product.

 Instagram deleted the post but she then put the image back up without the caption, and now the post has been restored and Instagram even apologised to her!

 Eating disorders are the most fatal mental illness.
-Companies such as this one, and the celebrities who work with them, need to be mindful that a portion of their customers are struggling with these illnesses.
+I think companies such as this one, and the celebrities who work with them, need to be mindful that a portion of their customers may be struggling with these illnesses.
 I just hope this product doesn’t become someone’s first step in developing an eating disorder, and causing irreparable damage to their body or worse; dying of it.
 I’m not being petty or dramatic – that’s how serious they are.